Last Updated on May 18, 2022 by Thalia

 My wellness journey has always been about putting my mental health and happiness first.

-But the wellness industry can come across as toxic and many start their journey for the wrong reasons.
+But thanks to a toxic wellness culture, many start their journey for the wrong reasons.

 I recently watched the documentary, Bad Influencer on BBC about the disgraced wellness entrepreneur, Belle Gibson.

-The 45-min movie described how Belle deceived people into thinking she cured her terminal brain cancer through healthy eating.
+The 45-min movie described how Belle deceived people into thinking she cured her terminal brain cancer through healthy and clean eating.

 Belle gained a mass following of people who also had “incurable” illnesses and she slowly became their mentor.

 She developed a healthy eating app, Whole Pantry, released a book under the same name and even won the Cosmopolitan Fun Fearless Female award.

 But within 2 years, it was proven that Belle had in fact faked the whole thing.

 She never had cancer.